ianpaschal/combat-command/convex/static/README.md

 These files are data which is not meant to be mutable, and therefore is not stored in the database.
 There's no need to query it, and no means to mutate it.
-This also ensures that no DB migrations are needed to move development changes to production.